 ddt(Lq˙i)Lqi=0\frac{d}{dt}\left(\frac{\partial L}{\partial \dot{q}_i}\right) - \frac{\partial L}{\partial q_i} = 0

-The key idea is to choose coordinates that match the motion.
-A pendulum, for example, is easier to describe with one angle θ\theta than with separate xx and yy coordinates plus a constraint that the string length stays fixed.
+Pick a generalized coordinate that matches the motion.
+A pendulum is easier to describe with one angle θ\theta than with separate xx and yy coordinates plus a constraint that the string length stays fixed.
+Generalized coordinates do not have to be ordinary Cartesian positions; they are simply coordinates that describe the system efficiently.

-L=TVL = T - V
+For many introductory systems, use L=TVL = T - V.

-For one coordinate qq, the Euler-Lagrange equation is
+For one coordinate qq,

 ddt(Lq˙)Lq=0\frac{d}{dt}\left(\frac{\partial L}{\partial \dot{q}}\right) - \frac{\partial L}{\partial q} = 0

-Worked Example: Simple Pendulum
+Worked Example: The Whole Procedure On A Simple Pendulum

 Take a pendulum with bob mass mm and string length ll.
 Let the angle from the downward vertical be θ\theta.
+This example shows why generalized coordinates help: the string length stays fixed, so one coordinate θ\theta already captures the whole motion.

-The bob moves along a circle of radius ll, so its speed is v=lθ˙v = l\dot{\theta}.
-That gives
+Step 1 and 2 — kinetic energy.
+The bob moves along a circle of radius ll, so its speed is v=lθ˙v = l\dot{\theta}, giving

 T=12ml2θ˙2T = \frac{1}{2} m l^2 \dot{\theta}^2